-PHT BETA LAMBDA: Phi Beta Lambda, a post secondary organization for business students, has as its purposes (1) to develop leadership experience that will enable students to participate effectively in business, professional, and community life, (2) to offer an insight into and provide an opportunity for participating in the decision making process, (3) to aid in the selection of a field of vocational specialization, (4) to engage in projects that will strengthen students' background in the area of business, (5) to develop loyalty to the school and for the democratic way of life, (6) to broaden students' understanding of business and its complexities, and (7) to promote scholarship.
+PHI BETA LAMBDA: Phi Beta Lambda, a post secondary organization for business students, has as its purposes (1) to develop leadership experience that will enable students to participate effectively in business, professional, and community life, (2) to offer an insight into and provide an opportunity for participating in the decision making process, (3) to aid in the selection of a field of vocational specialization, (4) to engage in projects that will strengthen students' background in the area of business, (5) to develop loyalty to the school and for the democratic way of life, (6) to broaden students' understanding of business and its complexities, and (7) to promote scholarship.

-STUDENTS IN FREE ENTERPRISE (SIFE): Students in Free Enterprise (SIFE) is an organization of students interested in studying the free enterprise system and then conducting projects designed to teach and promote free enterprise.
+STUDENTS IN FREE ENTERPRISE (SIFE): Students in Free Enterprise (SIFE) is an organization of students interested in studying the free enterprise.
 The chapter operates as part of a national organization.
-Objectives of SIFE are (1) to involve students in an organization whereby they can provide a worthwhile service to the community, (2) to focus attention on the free enterprise goals, (3) to education persons in the community regarding free enterprise values, and (4) to instill in students a desire to preserve the free enterpise system.
+Objectives of SIFE are (1) to involve students in an organization whereby they can provide a worthwhile service to the community, (2) to focus attention on the free enterprise goals, (3) to education persons in the community regarding free enterprise values, and (4) to instill in students a desire to preserve the free enterprise system.